Powerful Primitives in the Bounded Quantum Storage Model: One-Time Programs

 \section{One-Time Programs}

 In this section, we give the result for an information-theoretic secure one-time program in the BQSM.
-The construction is provided in Appx.~\ref{sec:one-time construction} as it is long and technical.
+The construction is provided in App.~\ref{sec:one-time construction} as it is long and technical.
 Roughly speaking, it follows the same ideas as Kilian's construction for oblivious circuit evaluation \cite{k88} based on $1\textsf{-}2$ oblivious transfer.
 For our setting, we do not need to assume oblivious transfer as Construction \ref{con:QOT} already achieves this unconditionally.
-However, the proof in our setting is more difficult since constructing a simulator for the one-time program requires determining the input that the receiver chooses to evaluate the one-time program on.
-This in turn requires determining the chosen string received in each oblivious transfer transmission employed in the one-time program.
-Kilian's construction simply assumes that the simulator is given this information.
+However, the proof in our setting is more difficult since constructing a simulator requires determining the chosen string received in each oblivious transfer transmission employed in the one-time program.
+We provide a new extraction result for this purpose:

+\begin{lemma}[Extraction] Let $A$ be a quantum circuit with $n$-qubit input and let $x\in_R \{0,1\}^n$ and $\theta \in_R \{+,\times\}^n$ be chosen uniformly at random.
+Run $A$ on $|x\rangle_\theta$, and let $X$ represent the random variable for $x$ from the perspective of $A$ at the end of the computation.
+Then, there exists a computationally-unbounded algorithm $S$ that can (inefficiently) approximate the distribution $X$, given $A$ and the measurement results of the computation $A(\ket{x}_\theta)$. \end{lemma}

+To prove this result, first we state Kraus' Theorem which classifies all operations that a quantum adversary can perform.